 This fractal pattern span decades, with smaller versions of the pattern even visible on one-minute or tick charts.

 Just as impulsive and corrective waves help determine when to enter trades, and in which direction the trend is moving, this price structure can do the same.
-Assume there was just a big move the the upside—an impulsive wave—a correction is likely to follow.
+Assume there was just a big move to the upside—an impulsive wave—then a correction is likely to follow.
 That correction to the downside will often unfold in three waves: a drop, a small rally, and then another drop.
 Use this to improve trade timing by waiting for that second drop.
 Getting in right when the price starts to drop the first time is too early, as another drop is likely coming.

 Similarly, once there have been three big moves to the upside, the uptrend may be nearing completion.
 An impulse wave to the downside would then confirm that the price is likely to head lower and the uptrend is indeed over.

 This pattern tends to occur in widely traded markets with high volume, such as the SPDR S&P 500 ETF (SPY).
 The pattern is harder to spot, or doesn't occur, in individual stocks which are more prone to movements based on the buying and selling of only a few individuals.

 03Typical Correction Size